meganz/MEGAcmd/README.md

 ## Requirements

-The requirements are the same as those for the sdk (usually `cryptopp, zlib, sqlite3, cares, libuv, ssl, curl,sodium, readline` for platforms other than Windows.
+The requirements are the same as those for the sdk (usually `cryptopp, zlib, sqlite3, cares, libuv, ssl, curl, sodium, readline` for platforms other than Windows.
 It is recommended to include `pcre` to have support for regular expressions.

 In order to have support for thumbnails and previews, it is highly recommended to have `ffmpeg` (`libavcodec-dev libavutil-dev libavformat-dev libswscale-dev`) and `mediainfo`(`libmediainfo-dev + libzen-dev`) for media file attributes.